Rose Valley financial scandal: Role of the Film Industry

-The aftermath of the SEBI's 2013 order for Rose Valley to repay investors, along with Kundu's 2015 arrest, stirred significant changes in the industry.
-Monthly film releases fell from an average of 10 to just 3 by 2016, with Brand Value Communications canceling projects valued at ₹500 crore.
-This decline in production highlights the need for a revitalized approach to financing and creativity within Tollywood.
-Average film budgets were reported to shrink significantly from ₹4-5 crore to "₹1 crore or less," according to assistant director Bijoy Majhi, which has posed challenges for technicians and crew.
-East India Motion Pictures Association's VP, Krishna Daga, noted that the retreat of chit funds due to outstanding dues severely impacted filmmaking interests, resulting in a livelihood crisis for over 10,000 technicians.
-This crisis emphasizes the necessity for innovative models of funding and support systems to ensure the film industry's sustainability going forward.
+After SEBI ordered Rose Valley to repay investors in 2013 and Kundu's arrest in 2015, the industry changed.
+Monthly film releases fell from an average of 10 to just 3 by 2016.
+Brand Value Communications cancelled projects worth ₹500 crore.
+Average film budgets shrank from ₹4-5 crore to "₹1 crore or less," according to assistant director Bijoy Majhi.
+East India Motion Pictures Association vice-president Krishna Daga said the retreat of chit funds due to unpaid dues hurt filmmaking and created a livelihood crisis for over 10,000 technicians.

-In restitution efforts, the ED auctioned Rose Valley properties to compensate victims, returning ₹515 crore to 7.5 lakh affected investors by October 2024, with an additional ₹2.29 crore disbursed to 3,741 victims in February 2025.
-Recent developments included Rituparna Sengupta's 2024 summons concerning a ration distribution scam, though she delayed appearance citing overseas commitments before eventually complying with ED questioning.
+In restitution, the ED auctioned Rose Valley properties and returned ₹515 crore to 7.5 lakh victims by October 2024, and another ₹2.29 crore to 3,741 victims in February 2025.
+Rituparna Sengupta was summoned in 2024 in a ration distribution scam; she delayed appearing citing overseas commitments but later complied.

-Local media reports have also named actor–politician Dev in connection with the Rose Valley investigation.
-According to a Bengali news report, the CBI's chargesheet filed in Bhubaneswar lists several individuals and mentions Dev's presence at a Rose Valley event; the report said this led to his name appearing in the matter.
-Dev was quoted as saying that he had attended and performed at the event as an actor, that many other artists were present, and that he had not received any formal notice in the case at the time of the report.
+Local media also named actor-politician Dev in the Rose Valley investigation.
+According to a Bengali news report, the CBI's chargesheet filed in Bhubaneswar listed several individuals and mentioned Dev's presence at a Rose Valley event.
+Dev said he had attended and performed as an actor, that many other artists were present, and that he had not received a formal notice in the case.

-The same report noted that Dev had previously been summoned by investigators in relation to other financial and recruitment-related allegations; he reportedly appeared before authorities and denied receiving any payments.
-As with other industry figures, the reporting indicates investigators are examining links between film personalities and Rose Valley transactions to determine whether funds were routed into the film sector or used for promotional activities.

 Related Companies

-The Rose Valley Group operated through an array of subsidiaries and associated companies, many of which were subsequently identified as shell companies.
-By 2013, the Indian government had initiated investigations into over 150 companies for financial irregularities, including numerous entities affiliated with Rose Valley.
+The Rose Valley Group operated through many subsidiaries and associated companies, several of which were later identified as shell companies.
+By 2013, the government was investigating more than 150 companies for financial irregularities, including many linked to Rose Valley.